Trichotillomania (hair pulling disorder)

-Trichotillomania is the overwhelming impulse to pull out all of the hairs on your body and scalp.
-This disorder is often triggered by social factors, stress, or other emotional issues in the sufferer’s life.
-Trichotillomania usually begins onset at the ages of 9-13, but can be seen in younger children.
-It is possible for some sufferer’s to feel a sense of relief or satisfaction from removing the hair, others may not even be conscious of what they are doing while they pull at their hair.
+Trichotillomania is the overwhelming impulse to pull out the hairs on your body and scalp.
+This disorder is often triggered by social factors, stress, or other emotional issues in your life.
+Trichotillomania usually begins at the ages of 9-13, but can be seen in younger children.
+Some people feel a sense of relief or satisfaction from removing the hair while others may not even be conscious of what they’re doing while they pull at their hair.
 This disorder is believed to lie on the obsessive compulsive disorder spectrum.

-- The compulsive urge to remove hairs from the body
+- A compulsive urge to remove hairs from your body

 - Going into a trance-like state when removing the hairs

-- Unusual patterns of hair growth caused by the “pulling”
+- Unusual patterns of hair growth or baldness caused by the “pulling”